TurboGarry/python-projects/README.md

 ## Project 4

 I made an OCR - Image to text.
 This program will extract text from image.

+## Project 5

+Project 5 is a chrome automation program.
+This program will automatically open all the tabs which I mentioned in our code.